 Life is so much easy when it comes bottled!
-You don’t agree?
-Well let me show you how exactly it does.
-Many a times I face a dish that requires just 1 teaspoon of this or that.
+You don't agree?
+Well, let me show you how exactly it does.
+Many times I face a dish that requires just 1 teaspoon of this or that.
 And to make that I really got to sweat myself out and think of ways to get that ground to proper consistency in my mixer jar.
 Believe me, my smallest jar can mix quantity that fits for an army!
 I guess when I bought the mixer, that tiny fact slipped my mind.
 I checked all other features so well no doubt.
 But since we were in more of joint family types then, the small jar never got much importance.

 Coming back to the grinding and storing in bulks, Green chilis are something that ground in bulk and stored.
-There is really no recipe, just basic understanding of how it works.
+There is really no recipe, just a basic understanding of how it works.

 Wash and pat dry the green chilies.
 Take the amount that fits your jar, you really need to get a paste.
-Or depending on your requirement, it can be coarse too.
+Or depending on your requirement, it can be coarse too

 Grind without adding water, if you find it is not getting ground finely, then add a teaspoon of water and proceed.